America’s 20 Coolest Beach Towns

 The 20 coolest beach towns in America are about drinks at sunset and living in flip-flops.
 They’re about waking up with sand in your sheets and going to work barefoot.
-Perfect days here are ones with the right wave, the right wind, or the right fish.
+Perfect days here are ones with the right wave, the right wind, or the right fish — and all the right beach gear.
 And the people who live here know the one thing they could never live without is the ocean.

 We picked our twenty favorite beach towns based on the following criteria: